WordPress or Shopify: which platform is better for building your ecommerce store?

 As for which platform to pick, that depends on what you need.
 If you want the freedom to build from scratch on your own, WordPress.org is the way to go.
 If you want to create a website easily and quickly, without the hassle of hosting or maintenance, WordPress.com is for you.

-How Much Does WordPress Cost?
+How Much Does WooCommerce Cost?

 WooCommerce is a free, open-source ecommerce plugin that has been built specifically for WordPress.
 It takes the WordPress operating system and expands its capabilities to allow you to create a fully functioning ecommerce store.